bndaniel/Kellets-whelk-genome-assembly/README.md

 <br>

 ## INFO
-All commands used for Kellet's whelk *Kelletia kelletii* *De Novo* genome and transcriptome assembly.
+All commands and scripts used for Kellet's whelk *Kelletia kelletii* *De Novo* genome and transcriptome assembly.
 All commands were run on a Titan server operated by the Bioinformatics Research Group (BIRG) at California Polytechnic State University under the direct supervision of Drs.
 Paul Anderson and Jean M. Davidson.

 **DATA:**
 <br>